umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/context-apps.md

 Context apps can consist of one or more collections.
 If a context app contains multiple collections, the collection list views will be displayed in tabs within the context app.

-### **AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, Lambda fkFieldExpression, string nameSingular, string namePlural, string description, Lambda collectionConfig = null) : KonstruktContextAppConfigBuilder**
+### **AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, Lambda fkFieldExpression, string nameSingular, string namePlural, string description, Lambda collectionConfig = null) : ContextAppConfigBuilder**

 Adds a collection to the current content app with the given names, descriptions and default icons.
 An ID property accessor expression is required so that Umbraco UI Builder knows which property is the ID property.
 A foreign key property accessor is also required so that the Umbraco UI Builder knows which property holds the Umbraco nodes UDI value.
 You can read more about this in the [Collections documentation](../collections/overview.md).